InterstellarRiftCommunityTools/InterstellarRiftServerExtender/TRANSLATIONS.md

   1. Download the [Translation Tool](https://github.com/HakanL/resxtranslator/releases/latest).
   2. Unzip it into a folder as it has quiet a few files.

-  3. In the translation tool File -> Open Directory and browse to the directory of your repository clone.
-(Where the .sln file is)
+  3. In the translation tool File -> Open Directory and browse to the directory of InterstellarRiftServerExtender folder (Where the .csproj file is) inside of the repository folder.

   ![wee](https://ul.rootronics.org/DHoD)
   4. You will be presented with the translatable resx files on the left in their respective folders.
 Select the resource file to add the new language to.